 Here’s why: With the PNC Premier Traveler® Visa Signature® Credit Card, you’ll earn two miles for every $1 spent on all eligible purchases.

 The sky’s the limit on the number of miles you can earn with the PNC Premier Traveler® Visa Signature® Credit Card.
 Miles are worth 1 cent each — but since you earn two miles for every $1 spent, you’ll be earning 2 cents for each $1.
 Plus, you’ll earn 30,000 miles as a sign-up bonus after spending at least $3,000 in purchases during the first three billing cycles after your account opening.

 The drawback to the PNC Premier Traveler® Visa Signature® Credit Card is the annual fee, which is $85 ($0 in the first year).
-You can offset that by spending about $375 per month, but you may prefer a travel card with no annual fee.
+You can offset that by spending nearly $355 per month, but you may prefer a travel card with no annual fee.
 If you do opt for this card, take care not to spend more than you can comfortably afford to pay back.

 How we picked these cards

 We reviewed all PNC credit cards and identified the best rewards and features on each one and how much those rewards are worth when you redeem them.
 We also considered how people typically like to be rewarded.
 Cash back is a flexible reward, but if you’re a frequent traveler, then your spending may align better with a travel credit card.
 And if you’re looking to save money on a balance transfer, you’re probably eyeing cards that offer an introductory 0% APR on balance transfers.
 We then analyzed fees and interest rates, noting when cardholders will have to deal with them.

 If you don’t live in an area where PNC accepts applications, check out other cash back and travel credit cards outside of this bank.